Mapping the Agri-Food Chain

 - Did you understand the role of each actor in the agri-food chain?

-- Do you feel disconnected from the food chain and where your food is produced?
+- Do you feel connected or disconnected from the food chain and where your food is produced?

 - What influences your food choices?